RaphaelBts/MovieSearch/README.md

 If the user know the name of the movie he wants to watch, he will probably be in the use case 1.
 >   1) Movie info &rarr; Screenings (today // tomorrow // in x days) in (city // movie theater)

-If the user is looking for a movie, based of its genre, he will probably be in the use case 2.
+If the user is looking for a movie, based on its genre, he will probably be in the use case 2.
 >   2) Genres list &rarr; Movies by genre &rarr; Use case 1

-If the user is looking for a movie, based of its actor or director, he will probably be in the use case 3.
+If the user is looking for a movie, based on its actor or director, he will probably be in the use case 3.
 >   3) Movies by (actor // directors) &rarr; Use case 1

 If the user is looking for all movies available near him, he will probably be in the use case 4.